by Christina Jackson, NALP Director of Public Service Initiatives & Fellowships

 Spotlight on Outstanding Public Servants: If you know someone we should honor, drop me a line.

 Here are the week’s headlines:

-- Spotlight on Public Service Servants: Professional Development and Pro Bono staff of Boston University School of Law, Wayne State University, The University of Iowa College of Law, DePaul University College of Law, and George Washington University Law School;
+- Spotlight on Public Service Servants: Professional Development and Pro Bono staff of Georgetown University Law Center, Columbia University School of Law, and Rutgers Law School;

 - Super Music Bonus!